NikolaBorislavovHristov/jxbuild/builddoc.md

 jx -jxv
 ```

-* this should output the version of JxCore - current this is 0.3.1.2
+* This should output to the console the version of JxCore - currently this is 0.3.1.2

 ## IOS Build